torvalds/linux/Documentation/staging/rpmsg.rst

 rx callback is invoked), and an address they want to bind with the callback.
-If addr is RPMSG_ADDR_ANY, then rpmsg_create_ept will dynamically assign them an available rpmsg address (drivers should have a very good reason why not to always use RPMSG_ADDR_ANY here).
+If addr is RPMSG_ADDR_ANY, then rpmsg_create_ept will dynamically assign them an available rpmsg address (drivers should have a very good reason why analt to always use RPMSG_ADDR_ANY here).

 Returns a pointer to the endpoint on success, or NULL on error.